Julien-Collins/real_estate_analysis/README.md

 ## 👀 Why It Matters

 This project reflects the skills needed in a real PropTech analyst role—cleaning and modeling messy data, running performant SQL, and deriving insights that impact pricing, market targeting, and customer-facing dashboards.
-A potential employer (like Redfin or Opendoor) will see your ability to take raw real estate data and turn it into something strategic.